-The OpenMV Cam by OpenMV LLC is a small, low power, microcontroller board which allows you to easily implement applications using machine vision in the real-world.
+The OpenMV Cam by OpenMV LLC is a small, low power, microcontroller board that makes it easy to add machine vision in your real-world applications.
 You program the OpenMV Cam in high level Python scripts (courtesy of the MicroPython Operating System) instead of C/C++.
-This makes it easier to deal with the complex outputs of machine vision algorithms and working with high level data structures.
-But, you still have total control over your OpenMV Cam and its I/O pins in Python.
+All the hard work of developing algorithms and handling complex data structures is done for you but you still have total control over your OpenMV Cam and its I/O pins in Python.
 You can easily trigger taking pictures and video on external events or execute machine vision algorithms to figure out how to control your I/O pins.

 The OpenMV Cam can be used for the following things currently (more in the future):

 You can use your OpenMV Cam to detect groups of colors instead of independent colors.
 This allows you to create color makers (2 or more color tags) which can be put on objects allowing your OpenMV Cam to understand what the tagged objects are.
 Video demo here.

 You can detect Faces with your OpenMV Cam (or any generic object).
 Your OpenMV Cam can process Haar Cascades to do generic object detection and comes with a built-in Frontal Face Cascade and Eye Haar Cascade to detect faces and eyes.

 You can use Eye Tracking with your OpenMV Cam to detect someone's gaze.
 You can then, for example, use that to control a robot.
 Eye Tracking detects where the pupil is looking versus detecting if there's an eye in the image.

 You can use Optical Flow to detect translation of what your OpenMV Cam is looking at.
 For example, you can use Optical Flow on a quad-copter to determine how stable it is in the air.